Ptujec/LaunchBar/Browser-Actions/README.md

 - If you can, avoid using Chrome.
 [It's bad](https://chromeisbad.com).
 Brave seems like a good replacement.

 ## Download
-[Click here](https://github.com/Ptujec/LaunchBar/archive/refs/heads/master.zip) to download this LaunchBar Action along with all the others.
+[Click here](https://github.com/Ptujec/LaunchBar/archive/refs/heads/master.zip) to download this LaunchBar action along with all the others.
 Or [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository.